majianjia/nnom/docs/A Temporary Guide to NNoM.md

 **I/O** is a buffer to store input/output data of the operation.

-Dont be scared, check this
+Dont be scared, check this:

 ![](https://github.com/majianjia/nnom/blob/master/docs/A%20Temporary%20Guide%20to%20NNoM/nnom_structures.png)